manucabral/YoutubeMusicRPC/README.md

 </p>

 <p align="center">
-   A Youtube Music Rich Presence client that show what you're listening.
+   A YouTube Music Rich Presence client that show what you're listening.
+   This app only works in a Browser.
 </p>

 # Supported browsers